smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 - Concept URI token: sphericalcellbulkthermalconductivityanalysis

-[]{#thermogravimetryanddifferentialanalyzer}
+[]{#thermogravimetryanalysis}

-#####  Thermogravimetry and Differential analyzer
+#####  Thermogravimetry Analysis

 - Child of:
  [`thermalanalysis`](#thermalanalysis)

-- [two methods? ] Thermogravimetric analysis is a method in which the mass of a sample is measured over time as the temperature changes.
+- Thermogravimetric analysis is a method in which the mass of a sample is measured over time as the temperature changes.
 This measurement provides information about physical phenomena, such as phase transitions, absorption, adsorption and desorption; as well as chemical phenomena including chemisorptions, thermal decomposition, and solid-gas reactions (e.g., oxidation or reduction).
 The thermogravimetric data collected from a thermal reaction is compiled into a plot of mass or percentage of initial mass on the y axis versus either temperature or time on the x-axis.
 This plot can be used for materials characterization through analysis of characteristic decomposition patterns.
-Differential thermal analysis (DTA) is a technique in which the material under study and an inert reference are made to undergo identical thermal cycles, (i.e., same cooling or heating programme) while recording any temperature difference between sample and reference.
-This differential temperature is then plotted against time, or against temperature (DTA curve, or thermogram).
-Changes in the sample, either exothermic or endothermic, can be detected relative to the inert reference.
-Thus, a DTA curve provides data on the transformations that have occurred, such as glass transitions, crystallization, melting and sublimation.
-The area under a DTA peak is the enthalpy change and is not affected by the heat capacity of the sample.
-DTA is similar to differential scanning calorimetry.

 - **Source:**
 GeoRoc

-- Concept URI token: thermogravimetryanddifferentialanalyzer
+- Concept URI token: thermogravimetryanalysis

 []{#spectrometry}